rishiisarkar/MidnightVault/README.md

 ## 💡 Solution

-Privora introduces a Zero-Knowledge access gateway.
+Nexora introduces a Zero-Knowledge access gateway.
 Instead of exposing a credential to prove access, the flow is:

 ```
 Secret Credential